-In the U.S. the child will have come into the foster care system for a variety of reasons, which could include neglect, abandonment, abuse and/or some other dysfunction within their family environment.
+In the U.S. as well as other countries, a child will have come into the child welfare/foster care system for a variety of reasons, which could include neglect, abandonment, abuse and/or some other dysfunction within their family of origin environment.

 Start your adoption journey by checking out the Waiting Children profiles.
 The links below will connect you to the children ready for adoption in that region.